-Passing score on the POST Entry Level Reading and Writing Test.
+Passing score on the POST Entry-Level Reading and Writing Test or equivalency.
 This is a standardized examination administered at the College by the State of California Commission on Peace Officer’s Standards and Training.

 A materials fee and EVOC fee are charged in addition to normal college fees.
 Interested persons should contact the law enforcement training department (559) 583-2600, prior to registering for the course and for details of the application process.

 The Certificate of Achievement requirements include completion of the certificate courses with a “C” or better grade in each course.
 Required and support courses may be substituted with the approval of the Special Programs Division Chair.